-WD Letter 39-10

-This WD Letter updates the time frame for reporting negative incidents to the Texas Workforce Commission’s (Commission) Office of Investigations (OI).

-CHANGES TO WD LETTER 39-10:

-New information in this WD Letter is indicated by:
+WD Letter 24-11

-A strikethrough of the original language, which indicates that language has been deleted; and

-Underlining, which indicates new or clarifying language.

 BACKGROUND:

-In March 2010, the U.S. Department of Labor Employment and Training Administration completed a review of American Recovery and Reinvestment Act of 2009 funding received by the Commission for use in providing Workforce Investment Act and Wagner-Peyser Employment Service activities.
+In March 2010, the US Department of Labor (DOL) Employment and Training Administration completed a review of American Recovery and Reinvestment Act of 2009 funding received by TWC for use in providing Workforce Investment Act and Wagner-Peyser Employment Service activities.
 The review noted the need to provide Boards with guidance on a formal process for reporting negative incidents.

+TWC has standardized the incident reporting form used by the agency and Local Workforce Development Boards.
+Additionally, the department that will process these reports is changing from the Regulatory Integrity Division to RSM.

 PROCEDURES:

-FLEXIBILITY RATINGS:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must” or “shall.”

 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must ensure that all negative incidents involving Texas workforce system customers are reported to OI within three business days of the occurrence.
+NLF: Boards must ensure that all negative incidents involving Texas workforce system customers are reported to RSM within two business days of the incident.
+More detailed procedures are contained in RSM’s Incident Reporting Procedures (RSM-3120.1)

 Examples of Negative Incidents